dt-alliances-workshops/claat-mockup/workshop-markdown/azure-aks-levelup-lab0/README.md

 In this section, you should have completed the following:

-✅ Setup your Azure subscription utlizing the Azure Pass Token

-✅ Provisioned a trail Dynatrace Grail tenant through the Azure Marketplace
+✅ Provisioned a trial Dynatrace Grail tenant through the Azure Marketplace

 ✅ Setup the Azure Cloud Shell to run various UNIX commands